Criticism of capitalism: Profit motive

-The majority of criticisms against the profit motive centre on the idea that the profit motive encourages selfishness and greed, rather than serving the public good or necessarily creating an increase in net wealth.
+The majority of criticisms of the profit motive centre on the idea that it encourages selfishness and greed, rather than serving the public good or necessarily increasing net wealth.
 Critics of the profit motive argue that companies disregard morals or public safety in the pursuit of profits.
-Capitalists seek to reduce spending to increase profits, often coming at the expense of workers, such as the cutting of wages and downsizing, causing unemployment.
-The reason why the profit motive is harmful is because of the fundamental contradiction between the interests of capitalists and workers, as capitalists want to pay their workers as little as possible and work them as much as possible to increase profits, whereas workers want to be paid fairly and have their increased productivity result in fewer working hours.
+Capitalist firms seek to reduce spending to increase profits, often at the expense of workers, such as cutting wages, deskilling workers, mechanizing tasks and reducing workers to interchangeable parts, and downsizing, which causes unemployment.
+The reason the profit motive is harmful is the fundamental contradiction between the interests of capitalists and workers: capitalists want to pay their workers as little as possible and make them work as much as possible to increase profits.
+In contrast, workers want to be paid fairly and have their increased productivity result in fewer working hours.
 This fundamental contradiction, critics argue, shows how illogical capitalism is, as it is a system in which two classes have fundamentally opposite interests which create conflict.

 Recently, a compelling criticism of unmoderated capitalism has emerged: it prioritizes capital over human well-being, except where human well-being contributes to capital production.
 Critics argue that such a system tends to reward sociopathic behavior.
 Consequently, they contend that pure (unmoderated) capitalism is inherently unsuitable as a foundation for society.
 As pure capitalistic models develop, they foster an increase in sociopathic behavior, which ultimately degrades societal functioning, defined by the well-being of most of its members.
 The detrimental processes associated with excessive sociopathic behavior include the spread of disinformation, the implementation of policies that create severe economic inequalities, and the manipulation of legal and judicial systems to benefit capital flow without regard for the majority's welfare.
-In response to this criticism, some advocate for moderated capitalism, which promotes policies that value human well-being.
+In response to this criticism, some advocate for a moderated capitalism that promotes policies valuing human well-being.
 This approach creates reward structures that are not solely tied to capital.
 However, one counterargument is that in a global society with diverse economic models, pure capitalism might prevail over moderated capitalism in the long run because it generates more economic power.